 In 1999, Duralee added trim to provide those fine details that complete a design project.
-In 2001, Duralee expanded its brand to include Highland Court, an elegant and luxurious high end look and feel.
-Stunning craftsmanship, rich textures and sophisticated patterns and palettes are steeped in a style that embraces luxury.
-Furthering their brand expansion, Duralee Furniture was launched.
+In 2001, Duralee expanded its brand to include Highland Court, an elegant and luxurious high-end look and feel.
+Stunning craftsmanship, rich textures, and sophisticated patterns and palettes are steeped in a style that embraces luxury.
+Furthering its brand expansion, Duralee Furniture was launched.
 When it was launched, it was the first time a fabric company had created their own in house line of furniture.
 Two valued and distinct fabric divisions – Duralee and Highland Court allow the customer to create and design their furniture from a full range of décor choices.
-In addition to their in house collections, Duralee also carry other noted fabric lines; Bailey and Griffin, B. Berger, Clarke and Clarke, Lulu DK and James Hare.
+In addition to their in house collections, Duralee also carries other noted fabric lines; Bailey and Griffin, B. Berger, Clarke and Clarke, Lulu DK and James Hare.

 Duralee is one of the major fabric houses in the interior design world today, with 12 corporate showrooms, 70 agent showrooms, and 41 international showrooms.
 However, half-a-century ago it was no more than a walk-in closet office, and the dream of founder Lenny Silberman who said the future – “was what you made it”.
 What he made of it still resonates today.